Tyler Toland: Senior

 In 2017, Toland was called up to the Republic of Ireland's senior team for the 2019 FIFA World Cup qualifiers.
 She made her senior international debut for the Republic of Ireland in September 2017 coming on as a substitute against Northern Ireland at Mourneview Park.
 In doing so Toland reportedly became the Republic of Ireland's youngest senior player on record, surpassing goalkeeper Emma Byrne.
 Toland made her first senior start for the Republic of Ireland a month later in October against the Slovakia women's national football team.

 Incoming national team coach Vera Pauw selected Toland in her first two squads, for UEFA Women's Euro 2022 qualifiers against Ukraine and Greece.
 She remained an unused substitute in both matches and was then dropped from the national team squad after falling into dispute with Pauw.
 The dispute escalated in May 2021 when Pauw publicly accused Toland's father of "harassment and intimidation", which he said was laughable.
 Pauw said that Toland's 18-month exile from the national team could end if Toland telephoned to apologise for the perceived misconduct, instead of sending text messages, suggesting "maybe a bit of guts would help her".

 In September 2021 the dispute remained unresolved, though Pauw said that Toland's recent lack of first team football at Celtic meant that she would not be considered for the national team in any case.
-After Pauw was removed from her position in 2023, Toland was brought back into the squad.
+After Pauw was removed from her position in 2023, Toland was brought back into the squad by Eileen Gleeson.